Hösbach: Education

-The primary schools in Rottenberg and Winzenhohl are also connected to this one.
+The primary schools in Rottenberg and Winzenhohl are also connected.

-Near the school centre are found many sport facilities and halls as well as an indoor swimming pool, which is also used for sport instruction.
-In the Hanns-Seidel-Gymnasium and Realschule (An der Maas) building complex, the district library is to be found.
-There is also an outdoor swimming pool in the constituent municipality of Rottenberg.
+Near the school centre, there are many sport facilities and halls, as well as an indoor swimming pool, which is also used for sport instruction.
+The Hanns-Seidel-Gymnasium and Realschule (An der Maas) building complex also contains the district library.
+There is additionally an outdoor swimming pool in the constituent municipality of Rottenberg.